Iowa Intellectual Property Blog

 Alleged copyright infringement and Newt Gingrich: What’s all the fuss?

 Feb.
-1, 2012 – Janet E. Phipps Burkhead, Iowa Intellectual Property Blog
+1, 2012 – The Dickinson Law Newsroom, Iowa Intellectual Property Blog

 What’s all the fuss about Newt Gingrich and alleged copyright infringement?
 Rude Music, Inc. is suing Republican presidential candidate Newt Gingrich for using the Grammy-winning song “Eye of the Tiger” – widely known as the anthem for the movie Rocky III – at events dating back to 2009.
 A copyright infringement action was filed on Monday, January 30, 2012, in the Northern District of Illinois, alleging Mr. Gingrich has played a recording of “Eye of the Tiger” at numerous political events without license and authorization.